 “There is a Club Med at Governor’s Harbour on Eleuthera.
 The place is a resort run by a bunch of Frenchmen that bring in their workers from all over the world.
 They all eventually learn to speak French and they have some fancy name for them, “Gentils Organisateurs”, but they just call them GO’s and the bottom line is–they’re not Bahamians and they only stay for six months.
 All of them … six months and they scatter to the wind.
 Club Med has something like a hundred of, what they call Villages, scattered all around the world and they continually rotate in new staff members on an individual basis … not as a group.
 Pick any three or four of the GO’s on Eleuthera right now and, six months from now, they’ll be in Bali, Sierra Leone, St. Tropez, or maybe even a new one they just opened up in Haiti.
 It’s just the way they do business–all new faces in every Village … twice a year.”

 “From the very start, management at the Club had big problems getting “work permits” issued by the boys in Nassau.
 They went through the drill with their opening staff but soon were looking for a way to by-pass the system.
 That’s where Fuzzy came into play.
 I don’t know his real name but he doesn’t shave very often so … He’s an old-timer that used to be a Royal Mail boat Captain.
 He knows the Out Islands like the back of his hand and that’s what led up to his ‘French connection’.
 Rather than go through all the red tape and pay the fee that the Government demands for each new ‘off-shore’ employee, the Club Med headquarters in Miami, they call it ‘Trident Services’, gave Fuzzy a full-time job.
-They hired him as an outside contractor to take guests on two or three-day dive trips, but the divers that go and come on these excursions are not always guests on holiday.”
+They hired him, as an outside contractor, to take guests on two or three-day dive trips out of the Village on Eleuthera.
+The only catch is–the divers that go and come on these excursions are not always guests on holiday.”

 “The Columbians are running planes in and out around the clock.
 They’ve got old C class Lockheeds bringing the cocaine in from South America and Pipers, Beech, and Cessnas hauling it off to, how shall I say it, ‘a neighborhood near you’.
 The only catch is–there’s no instrument landing equipment on the island’s air-strip nor in any of the smaller aircraft.
 If bad weather comes in unexpectedly and they can’t find the runway, the pilots have little choice but to splash down and hope for the best.
 Even if they have additional fuel on board, they have few alternate destinations available.
 I can just hear it now … ‘Miami International, Miami International, this Coke Hopper 624 requesting clearance to land on runway 105-E …’.
 There are probably five or six of these downed airplanes scattered in the water around the island but on the books in Carlos Lehder’s operation, the write-offs for a few lost planes is only a rounding error–he probably doesn’t give a shit about the pilots and, unless there’s a stash of coke or some cash on board, won’t even have his men dive on the crash site.”